widroz/Collatz-Visualizer/README.md

 ![Paths](https://github.com/widroz/Collatz-Visualizer/blob/main/images/2022-05-25%2017-10-26%20(1).gif)

 A number can also be clicked and "painted" of another color.
 This color dissapears when the number is not in the same row anymore or when clicked again.
-Althought this application can be used in a mobile phone, it is recommended to use a device with a larger screen like a tablet or PC.